sidbala4023/Trigger/README.md

 9.Write a trigger when an account inserts and CopyBillingToShipping (Custom Field) picklist is equal to Yes then automatically copy account billing address into account shipping address.

+10.Write a trigger when a contact description is updated then update its parent account description as same.